 So, is it worth using Qantas Points for Antarctica flights?

 You’re getting roughly 1.57 cents to 1.6 cents per Qantas Points with these redemptions – we currently value each Qantas Point at 1.80 cents each.

 Overall, the value is okay.
 If you have hundreds of thousands of points in your balance and want to enjoy an interesting and unique day out without any out-of-pocket costs, then the Antarctica flights aren’t the worst option out there.
 For example, Qantas Hotel bookings with points usually only fetch a measly 0.6 cents per point.

 Of course, you’ll get far more value with your Qantas Points if you stuck to Business Class reward flights or upgrades on normal passenger flights with Qantas and other partner airlines.

-When international travel returns, 140,000 Qantas Points is enough for a round-the-world ticket in Economy or a return Business Class flight between Sydney and Hong Kong (both plus taxes).
+140,000 Qantas Points is enough for a round-the-world ticket in Economy or a return Business Class flight between Sydney and Singapore (both plus taxes).
 Either option is likely to fetch much more in value than the Antarctica flight’s RRP of $2,195.

 How do I book, and what happens if I cancel?